corvusdeinanis/cuddlyspaceship/content/Heteronormative.md

 View that heterosexuality is the "default" mode

-That everything other than cishet is unnatural
+That everything other than cishet is unnatural or deviant

 assigns [[Privilege]] to heterosexual people